bora-97/Track-your-fitness/README.md

 # Workout-Tracker

-## An easier way to track your fitness journey 🏋️‍♂️
+## An innovative way to track your fitness goals!

 ## Description
-The user will be able too :
+As a user you will be able to:

  * Add exercises to a previous workout plan.